 Prospective students from countries that do not have such an agreement with Austria and who have a secondary school diploma that is similar to the Matura can have their foreign diploma recognized in Austria.
 This generally means that students have to take corresponding exams in the subjects that are not recognized.
 After the successful completion of these exams, the foreign secondary school diploma is recognized as equivalent to the Matura.
 This means that the admission requirements for studying in Austria are satisfied.

 In order to be admitted to a master's degree program, students must provide proof that they have been awarded an academic degree (e.g. a bachelor's degree).
 The academic degree must fulfill the technical prerequisites for the master's degree program.
 The program director is responsible for all decisions regarding the fulfillment of the program's technical prerequisites.

 Sufficient German language skills

-In addition to a secondary school diploma, sufficient German language skills are a prerequisite for the bachelor's and master's degree programs at the University of Applied Sciences Technikum Wien because the language of instruction is German (exceptions: the Electronics and Business distance study bachelor's degree program, the Business Informatics distance study bachelor's degree program, the Biomedical Engineering Sciences master's degree program, the Intelligent Transport Systems master's degree program and the Telecommunication and Internet Technologies master's degree program).
+In addition to a secondary school diploma, sufficient German language skills are a prerequisite for the bachelor's and master's degree programs at the University of Applied Sciences Technikum Wien because the language of instruction is German (exceptions: the Electronics and Business distance study bachelor's degree program, the Medical Engineering & eHealth master's degree program, the Tissue Engineering and Regenerative Medicine master's degree program).
 Generally, written certification of the student's German skills is required.
 The program director is responsible for all decisions in cases in which a written certification of the student's German skills cannot be provided.